ROCm/rocAL/docs/install/rocAL-prerequisites.rst

 libstdc++-12-dev is required on Ubuntu 22.04 only and must be installed manually.

-`rocJPEG <https://rocm.docs.amd.com/projects/rocJPEG/en/latest/index.html>`_ is required and must be installed manually.

 `FFMPEG <https://www.ffmpeg.org>`_ is not required, but is installed by the package installer.
 It can also be installed with the setup script using the ``--ffmpeg`` option.

-`rocDecode <https://rocm.docs.amd.com/projects/rocDecode/en/latest/index.html>`_ and `OpenCV <https://docs.opencv.org/4.6.0/index.html>`_ are not required, but are installed by the package installer and the setup script.
+`rocDecode <https://rocm.docs.amd.com/projects/rocDecode/en/latest/index.html>`_ and `OpenCV <https://docs.opencv.org/4.6.0/index.html>`_ are installed by the package installer and the setup script.

 .. note::